brukmula/VerseMemoryQuiz/README.md

 Here are some more instructions on the game.

 <**Select Difficulty**>
-This determines how much of the original verse you need to get right to win.
+-This determines how much of the original verse you need to get right to win.
-For example, if you choose 100%, then you have to get the entire verse correct.
+-For example, if you choose 100%, then you have to get the entire verse correct.
-If you choose 50% you have to get half of the verse correct.
+-If you choose 50% you have to get half of the verse correct.
-Correctness is measured on content not word count!
+-Correctness is measured on content not word count!
-The default difficulty is 50%.
+-The default difficulty is 50%.

 <**Select Version**>
-If you have memorized a verse in a specific translation, select it from the dropdown menu, and you will be graded based off of that translation.
+-If you have memorized a verse in a specific translation, select it from the dropdown menu, and you will be graded based off of that translation.
-The default translation is ESV.
+-The default translation is ESV.

 The [**Check Verse**] button lets you peek at the original verse in case you forgot it or want to look at it before quizzing yourself.
 However, you can only peek at the verse once per round.